-AXS Lab makes films, new media, and builds technology as tools to raise awareness and advocate for people with disabilities globally.
+By making films, new media, and building technology, AXS Lab broadens the definition of accessibility, creating tools to raise awareness and advocate for real inclusion globally.

-We have created award winning films and tools to invigorate and expand the conversation on disability around the globe.
+Over the past ten years, we’ve created award winning films and tools to invigorate and expand the conversation on accessibility around the globe.

-We imagine the world without barriers, that is 100% accessible, with full inclusion.
+We imagine a fully-inclusive world that is 100% accessible.
 Join the movement today!

 AXS Map Embassador in South America